salticus/salticus.github.io/blog/learning-to-program.md

 Note: a coworker warns me that Zed (the author of "the hard way" websites) cusses a lot when he lectures.
-The website uses clean language, and I imagine the videos do too, but I've never actually watched them.
+The website uses clean language, so perhaps the videos do too, but I've never watched them.
+The written tutorials were plenty for me.

 ## Online resources by category